Chill Wills: Political involvement

 In 19631964, Wills joined William Lundigan, Walter Brennan, and Efrem Zimbalist Jr. in making appearances on behalf of U.S. Senator Barry Goldwater, the Republican nominee in the campaign against U.S. President Lyndon B. Johnson.

+Wills additionally supported Gordon McLendon, a conservative Democrat, against liberal incumbent Ralph Yarborough in the Democratic primary in the 1964 U.S. Senate election in Texas.
+McLendon ran on an anti-civil rights platform opposed to Yarborough, who was supportive of the act.
+McLendon lost the primary with 43% of the vote.

-Later, in 1968, Wills refused to support Richard Nixon for the presidency and served as master of ceremonies for George C. Wallace, former governor of Alabama, for the California campaign stops in Wallace's presidential campaign.
+Later, in 1968, Wills refused to support Richard Nixon for the presidency and served as master of ceremonies for the California campaign stops of the George Wallace 1968 presidential campaign.
 Wills and Walter Brennan were among the few Hollywood celebrities to endorse Wallace's bid against Nixon and Hubert H. Humphrey.

 Other interests

 Wills was a poker player and friend of Benny Binion, founder of the World Series of Poker and former owner of Binion's Horseshoe Casino in Las Vegas, Nevada.
 Wills participated in the first World Series held in 1970, and is seated in the center of a photo taken at the event.

 Death

 On December 15, 1978, Wills died of cancer in Encino, California, aged 76.
-He was cremated and interred at Grand View Memorial Park Cemetery in Glendale, California.
+He was cremated and his ashes interred at Grand View Memorial Park Cemetery in Glendale, California.